marp/win10-to-win7-transformation-pack/readme.md

 # Windows 10 to Windows 7 Transformation Pack

-This transformation pack contains code made by many different people, check credits for details.
+This transformation pack is made using the best software and resources available to make it looks exactly like Windows 7.
+It is also highly customizable unlike other packs.

 This pack is under development.
 Tested on Windows 10 22H2.

 ### Requirements
-For explorer7 you need Windows 7 ISO or DVD, it should match type and language of your system.
+For explorer7 and windhawk you need Windows 7 ISO or DVD, it should match type and language of your system.

 ### Installation
-1. Install everything from each folder, order is not important.
+1.
-2. Windhawk
+2. [A lot of useful mods] Windhawk
 2.1.
 Copy `Windhawk\ResourceRedirect` to `C:\Windows\ResourceRedirect`
 2.2.
 Open Windhawk, install **Resource Redirect**, go to Resource Redirect settings, set Theme folder to: `C:\Windows\ResourceRedirect\`
-3. Install SecureUx and apply the patch
+3. [enable unofficial themes] Install SecureUx and apply the patch
-3. Copy Themes\ to C:\Windows\Resources\Themes
+4. [aero theme] Copy Themes\ to C:\Windows\Resources\Themes
-4. (Optional) ConsoleLogonHook
+5. [transparent title bars] Copy DWMBlurGlass to C:\ or to other non user directory and apply the patch
+6. [taskbar and start menu] Install explorer7
+7.  ~~(Optional) ConsoleLogonHook~~
-4. (Optional) Branding
+8. (Optional) Windows 7 Branding
-4. (Optional) HackBGRT for bootscreen
+9. (Optional) HackBGRT for bootscreen
-4. (Optional) Install Win7 Games & Apps
+10. (Optional) Install Win7 Games & Apps
+11. (Optional) Sounds, Wallpapers and User tiles
+12. (Optional) Control Panel Restoration 4.0 H1
-5. Done!
+11. Done!

 #### Note